 Just as NYU's founders chose in 1831 to move education out of the ivy tower to be "in and of the city," NYU is now "in and of the world" in a way that defines and exemplifies something that has not existed before: a global network university.

-In 2013, the first 300 students (half from China and half from the rest of the world) will matriculate on NYU's newest degree-granting campus, in Shanghai.
-Students at NYU Shanghai will have a unique opportunity to reflect upon the role that great cities play in human progress, and upon the interdependent relationship between China and the rest of the world.
+In 2013, the first 300 students (half from China and half from the rest of the world) matriculated on NYU's newest degree-granting campus, in Shanghai.
+Students at NYU Shanghai have a unique opportunity to reflect upon the role that great cities play in human progress, and upon the interdependent relationship between China and the rest of the world.

 Our newest international study center recently opened in Washington, DC--the 11th of our international academic centers, which also include Accra; Berlin; Buenos Aires; Florence; London; Madrid; Paris; Prague; Sydney; and Tel Aviv.
 Even our curriculum is changing to reflect both the desire and the need for our students not only to attain an education but also to become world citizens: two new globally oriented undergraduate majors are being offered this year as NYU more fully integrates international study into its academic programs.

 Under the umbrella of Arts and Science, the Global Liberal Studies Program merges our premier liberal studies curriculum with experiential learning and an intensive intellectual experience abroad.
-The Business and Political Economy Program at the Leonard N. Stern School of Business combines course work in business, politics, and economics with integrated study at NYU campuses in three of the world's most important global marketplaces—New York, London, and Shanghai.
+The Business and Political Economy Program at the Leonard N. Stern School of Business combines course work in business, politics, and economics with integrated study at four global locations—New York, London, Shanghai, and Washington, DC.